rails/rails/guides/source/active_record_migrations.md

 $ bin/rails generate migration AddDetailsToProducts part_number:string price:decimal
 ```

-Will generate a schema migration which adds two additional
+This will generate a schema migration which adds two additional
 columns to the `products` table.

 ```ruby